-EMS Vehicle Replacement Committed Reserve (Revolving) Balance end of 2009 is \$507,881.
+EMS Vehicle Replacement Committed Reserve (Revolving) Balance end of 2011 is \$382,802.

 The ambulance replacement policy states a cycle of 7 years.
 This cycle is greater than the MOHLTC recommended 5-year cycle.
 The need for ambulances can change from year to year due to call volume and the total kilometers traveled.
-In order to avoid significant fluctuations in the budget process year to year, a fixed amount is transferred.
-Regardless of the number of ambulances required a fixed amount of \$350,000 flows into this committed reserve each year.
+Regardless of the number of ambulances required an amount equal to the vehicle amortization (\$360,566 in 2011) flows into this committed reserve each year.
 Funds are flowed into this committed reserve and are flowed out to meet the specific expenditure requirements.